Escaping Into Speculative Fiction

 What is it that leads us to desire escape even when we (historically) are living in luxury?
 Is it our culture, or human nature?
 Perhaps it’s the grass-is-always-greener syndrome.
 Psychologists and sociologists have studied escapism and have come to their own conclusions.

-In regards to speculative fiction and why people escape to it, specifically… In our civilized lives, everything seems so mundane.
+So why escape to speculative fiction specifically?
+In our civilized lives, everything seems so mundane.
 So naturally we choose to imagine something that seems so foreign, so alien, knowing that we’re always safe to come back.

 At least, that’s my reason.
 Why do you escape?